 Pastor Shane has served congregations in Northwestern and Northeastern Minnesota and is currently the Pastor at St. Paul and St. John’s Lutheran Churches in Guttenberg, Iowa, where he has served since 2009.
 Pastor is a life-long Lutheran who encourages everyone to make regular use of the Means of Grace through Word and Sacrament.

-Pastor has been married to his wife, Lori for twenty-eight years and together have two boys, Michael, who is a student at University of Dubuque studying Criminal Justice; and Matthew, who will be attending Loras College studying Biology and Chemistry on a pre-med track.
+Pastor has been married to his wife, Lori for twenty-eight years and together have two boys, Michael, who is in Law Enforcement; and Matthew, who is attending Loras College studying Criminal Justice.
 They also have a beautiful (and spoiled) dog named “Rona,” which in Hebrew means, “My Joy.”